Domestic Abuse policy

 Our Policy

-We take domestic abuse seriously and are committed to providing a sensitive response to anyone approaching us for assistance.
 Jigsaw Group’s Domestic Abuse policy outlines our general approach to addressing domestic abuse in a comprehensive, clear, and accessible manner.

-You can access our full Domestic Abuse policy here>>
+You can access our full Domestic Abuse policy here →

-It sets out how we will deal with domestic abuse that affects our customers or their families and how we will assist survivors of domestic abuse.
+This policy sets out how we will deal with domestic abuse that affects our customers or their families and how we will assist survivors of domestic abuse.
 It also sets out the action we will consider taking against perpetrators of domestic abuse.
 This policy applies to all our customers and those living with them.

+Our approach, as outlined in this policy, is designed to support all victims and survivors of domestic abuse equally, ensuring that everyone has access to appropriate protection, support, and resources.
 We will meet our statutory safeguarding requirements in line with our existing policies and procedures where there are safeguarding concerns about a vulnerable resident or customer.

 We will: